Sign up for the Guyana, South America Weekly Newsletter Absolutely Free!

 Be sure to like our Facebook Page: Guyana, South America for more!

-First Published: 11th of April, 2022.
+First Published: 11th of April, 2022 by Patrick Carpen

-Last updated: April 27, 2023 at 23:44 pm
+Last updated: October 20, 2024 at 16:17 pm

-According to Guyanese folklore, it is difficult to recognize an old higue under normal circumstances.
+According to Guyanese folklore, it is difficult to recognize an old higue under normal circumstances in the daytime.
 However, you can see it flying out of its abode as a ball of fire in the night.
 So, if a neighborhood of Guyanese suspect an old woman to be an old higue, or fire rass, they might spy on the house in which she lives to see if a ball of fire will fly out of there in the evenings, and if they see it, they will exclaim in wonder that the old woman is an old higue.
 Sometimes, even though they see no such ball of fire exiting the premises, someone might start a rumor that they saw a ball of fire leaving the house just to stir up excitement.
 There are even stories of elderly women being beaten to death in Guyana because they were suspected to be old higue or fire rass.
 This is indeed a sad situation since there is a great chance that those victims were simply elderly with poor memory or who were suffering mental health conditions.
 The story of the old higue especially creates danger to elderly women who, for some reason or the other, are left to live alone.

-Vanquishing the Old Higue
+Destroying the Old Higue

+It is said that the old higue can also be killed by turning the key when it tries to enter through the keyhole.
+Good luck with that.
 Another way to destroy the old higue is to find its skin in the calabash (after it goes out to suck blood in the night) and coat it with pepper.
 When the old higue tries to reenter the skin, it will be burned (possibly to death).
 To date, there has been no credible documentation of any old higue killed this way either – or any skin of the old higue found.

 So, what do you think or know about the Old Higue?
 Tell us in the comments below.